markirby/mark-kirby.co.uk/content/articles/2011-02-24-the-mobile-context.md

 url: /2011/the-mobile-context/
 dsq_thread_id:
   - 1086898447
+tags:
+  - popular
 ---
 The mobile context is being discussed a great deal at the moment in regards to mobile web.
 What does it mean?
 How can we use it?
-How can we make assumptions about the context a user is in, based on their device?
+How can we make assumptions about the context a user is in, based on their device?<!--more-->

 To give a few examples of assumed mobile contexts, and ways sites might work around them: